Making the leap to adopt a chinchilla is incredibly exciting and you may be curious if chinchillas are messy animals to own as a pet.

 Are Chinchillas Low Maintenance?

-After reading this, I don’t want any of my readers getting the wrong idea.
+After reading this, I don’t want any of my readers to get the wrong idea.

 Chinchillas are low maintenance.